 * Drop the button to create a line

 Hold [Shift] to draw a perfect straight line.
-This shortcut works with Lines, Dot and Stroke.
+This shortcut works with the Line, Dot and Stroke tools.

 Hold [Shift] to draw a square instead of a rectangle.

-On the drawing space, click on the ellipse's center, then hold the click until you obtain the wished ellipse.
+Click to set the ellipse's center on your drawing space, then hold the click until you obtain the desired ellipse.
 Press [Shift] if you want to obtain a perfect circle.

-If you click on that icon, you could choose different circle modes, such as 2 pts circle and 3 pts circle.
-The first one creates a circle by defining its diameter.
-The second one creates a circle by defining a diameter and a rotation angle.
+Holding a click on the icon above lets you choose between different ellipse and circle modes.
+The Circle option lets you draw a perfect circle.
+You can also choose to draw a 2 Pts Circle or a 3 Pts Circle.
+The first mode allows you to create a circle by defining its diameter.
+The second one creates a circle by defining its diameter and rotation angle.

-This icon will give you an access to different Splines.
+This icon will give you access to different Splines.